NotZoeyDev/CuteYuriBot/README.md

   }
 }
 ```
-Make sure to install the modules via `npm install` and then run it via `node bot.js`.
+Make sure to install the modules via `npm install` and then run it using `node bot.js`.